quirp/DiamondFreezeMinimal/README.md

 design space, and with that comes new approaches to optimizations.
-We will demonstrate that **freezables** are not only a way to leverage the scalable design space for new efficiences, but showcase how the they can in some cases be **more** gas efficient than their immutable counterpart.
+We will demonstrate that **freezables** are not only a way to leverage the scalable design space for new efficiences, but showcase how the they can in some cases be **more** gas efficient than their non-scalable counterpart.

 ### What are freezables?
-Simply, freezables are variables that can transition back and forth between bytecode and storage.
+Simply, freezables are variables that can be programatically transitioned back and forth between bytecode and storage.
 An example use case of this would be the commonly used storage variable *owner*.
 Each time *owner* is read in a transaction, it will incur a 2100 SLOAD gas cost the first time, and 100 gas subsequently.
-If this variable is highly trafficked and deemed *slowly* changing, it is a favourable prospect to be a freezable variable (as ultimately this is a sacrifice by the developer for the consumer's sake in all likelihood).
+If this variable is highly trafficked and deemed *slowly* changing, it is a favourable prospect to exist as a freezable variable (as ultimately this is a sacrifice by the developer for the consumer's sake in all likelihood).

 ### How are freezables implemented?
 This still isn't obvious to me at the time of writing.
 What started out as a question